Spencer Torkelson Player Props: Tigers vs. Blue Jays

 Spencer Torkelson At The Plate

-- In four games this year, Torkelson has picked up an RBI, with more than one RBI once.
+- He has hit a home run in one of 11 games, and in 2.3% of his plate appearances.

+- Torkelson has driven in a run in four games this year (36.4%), including one multiple-RBI game.

-- In four of 10 games this year, he has scored, including multiple runs once.
+- In four of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.